LabALPS/labalps.github.io/_news/_pages/about.md

 <!--   <ul>

   </ul> -->
-We are located at Piazza Università 1, 39100 Bozen, Italy.<br/>
+We are located in Bozen, Italy.<br/>

 <a href="https://github.com/LabALPS"><i class="fab fa-github"></i> labALPS</a>